Boletus curtisii: Description

 The cap is 3–9.5 cm wide, and initially obtuse to convex in shape before becoming broadly convex to nearly flat when mature.
 The cap margin has a narrow band of sterile tissue that in young fruit bodies is curved inwards.
 The cap surface is somewhat sticky when fresh, smooth, and bright yellow to orange-yellow, sometimes with brownish tints or whitish areas in age.
 The whitish flesh does not change color when exposed to air, and has no distinctive odor or taste.
 On the underside of the cap, the pore surface is initially whitish to buff or pale yellow, but becomes duller and darker at maturity, often depressed near the stem in age.
 Unlike some other boletes, B. curtisii does not turn blue when bruised or injured.
 The pores are circular to angular, and there are 2–3 per mm; the tubes are 6–12 mm deep.
 Young fruit bodies usually have droplets of golden yellow liquid on the pore surface (sometimes abundantly so), although this is rarely observed in older specimens.

 The stem is 5-12 cm long, 0.6–1.3 cm thick, and roughly equal in width throughout.
 Its surface is sticky and glutinous when fresh, somewhat scurfy near the apex (covered with loose scales) but smooth below.
 It is pale yellow to yellow down to the base, which is sheathed with a cottony white mycelium.
 The stem can be either solid or hollow.
 The mushroom lacks a partial veil and a ring.
-The spore print is olive-brown.
-The mushroom is edible, but not appealing.
+The spore print is olive-brown to reddish-brown.

-Spores are 9.5–17 by 4–6 μm, ellipsoid to somewhat ventricose (inflated on one side), smooth, and yellowish.
+The spores are 9.5–17 by 4–6 μm, ellipsoid to somewhat ventricose (inflated on one side), smooth, and yellowish.
 The basidia (spore-bearing cells) are four-spored, measuring 25–32 by 6–10.8 μm.
-The cystidia lining the inside of the tubes are shaped like setae (i.e., thick walled and thorn-like) and have dimensions of 43–86 by 6.5–11 μm.
+The cystidia lining the inside of the tubes are shaped like setae (i.e., thick-walled and thornlike) and have dimensions of 43–86 by 6.5–11 μm.
 All hyphae lack clamp connections.